 Measurement Accuracy and Thermal Conductivity of Water

 Two figures of merit are commonly used to describe how “good” an analysis technique is.
-One is Accuracy, telling how correct the measurement is, the other is Precision, telling how well a result is reproduced.
+One is Accuracy, telling how correct the measurement is, the other is Precision, telling how well a result is repeated using the same instrument.
 This application note deals with the accuracy of thermal conductivity measurements, utilizing water to exemplify how the quality of a Hot Disk measurement can be assured.

 In the literature there are numerous published values of Thermal Transport Properties of many materials, some dating back as far as the 19th century.
 All these data are based on measurements, as there is no baseline material for thermal conductivity.
 In the best of cases, the published results are compiled from many measurements with different techniques under controlled conditions, so called Round Robin tests.
 If so, the mean of all measurements is probably a fair estimate of the true value, but will never the less contain errors and deviations, and to what magnitude being unknown.